TedWhi/DevOps-Course-Starter/README.md

 ansible-playbook ansible/playbook.yaml -i ansible/inventory
 ```

+This will then prompt you to enter a Trello API Token, Trello API Key, and Trello Board ID (see the *Trello* section of the README for how to get these values), once these have been enterred, the playbook will run.

-You will then be able to access the app at port 5000 on the IP address of your managed node.
+When the playbook has completed, you will then be able to access the app at port 5000 on the IP address of your managed node.

 ## Unit Tests